 Constantly on the move for work-related reasons?
 Convention centers are probably like a second home to you.
 With easy access to hotels and cafés, your trip is sure to go off without a hitch if you’re booked in at any of these places:

 Ramster Gardens (14 miles away).

-As with most cities, you can expect slightly heavier traffic in the rush hours before and after work.
-However, due to its smaller population of about 50,700, traffic congestion isn’t a huge concern in Horsham.
+As with most destinations, the roads are usually busier in the early and late rush hours.
+However, thanks to its smaller population of around 50,700, traffic congestion isn’t a big problem in Horsham.

 In Horsham, speed limits range from 30mph to 70mph.
 Residential areas have a default speed limit of 30mph unless posted otherwise.